Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 **7** Add 50 μl SequalPrep™ Normalization Wash Buffer to the wells.
 Mix by pipetting up and down twice to improve removal of contaminants.

-**NOTE**** :** If you wish to store the amplicon/Binding Buffer mixture for additional purifications at a later time, aspirate the liquid from wells into another plate and store at –20ºC for up to 30 days.
+**NOTE:** If you wish to store the amplicon/Binding Buffer mixture for additional purifications at a later time, aspirate the liquid from wells into another plate and store at –20ºC for up to 30 days.

 **8** Completely aspirate the buffer from wells and discard.
 To ensure complete removal of wash buffer and maximize elution efficiency, you may need to invert and tap the plate on paper towels depending on the pipetting technique or instrument used.
 A small amount of residual Wash Buffer (1–3 μl) is typical and does not affect the subsequent elution or downstream applications.